paypal-examples/ideal/README.md

 # Paying with iDEAL

-🚧 Under Construction 🚧

 This integration uses the JavaScript SDK to accept iDEAL payments

-See a [hosted version](https://paypal-examples.github.io/ideal-paypal-payment/) of the sample or fork a copy on [codesandbox.io](https://githubbox.com/paypal-examples/ideal-paypal-payment/tree/main)
+See a [hosted version](https://demo-ideal-js-sdk-intergration.herokuapp.com/) of the sample

 **Features:**
 - Accept iDEAL and Paypal payments 🏦 💶